-- the promotion of communal violence;
+Counter terrorism and the promotion of communal violence

-- serious threats to Australia’s territorial and border integrity.
+Counter serious threats to Australia’s border integrity

 Australia’s prosperity relies upon the movement of people and goods across our border.
 But some adversaries—such as terrorists or people smugglers—may try to exploit our border to further their own interests or harm us.